 (2) A reference in these regulations to a category followed by a designation is a reference to the category so designated in the first column of the Environmental Protection Regulations 1987 Schedule 1.

+[Regulation 3 amended: Gazette 17 Jun 2016 p.
+2092.]

 4. Application

 (1) Subject to any exemption granted on application under regulation 5, these regulations apply to —